Eumaeus/Eumaeus.github.io/_posts/2018-11-14-validating.md

 })
 ~~~

-Group items according to their URN values, and filter out any groups with only one member; what is left are our set of entries with duplicate URNs:
+I grouped those items according to their URN values, and filtered out any groups with only one member; what was left were a set of entries with duplicate URNs:

 ~~~ scala
 val perseusDuplicates:Map[Cite2Urn,Vector[(Cite2Urn,String)]] = {